Function Call

 Number: Starting position

-Returns the first position at which the search string appears in the target string.
-Case-sensitive.
+Returns the position where the search string first appears in the target string.
+Case is sensitive.

-If an empty string is specified as the search string, it is considered a match immediately after the starting position, and the starting position is returned.
+If an empty string is specified for the search string, the position immediately after the starting position is considered a match, and the starting position is returned.

-The starting position specifies where to begin the search (starting at 1).
-If omitted, it is assumed to be 1.
+The starting position specifies where to start the search (starting at 1).
+If omitted, it is considered to be 1.

-The return value is the position relative to the beginning, regardless of the starting position.
-If the target string is not found, the error value #VALUE! is returned.
+The return value is the position relative to the start of the target string, regardless of the starting position.
+If the target string is not found, an error value #VALUE! is returned.

 @substitute